-In 2023, the Rijksmuseum Amsterdam displays 28 Vermeer paintings for the largest exhibition ever by this famous Dutch painter — the Vermeer exhibition is completely sold out with time-slot reservation tickets now only available for the main museum.
+In 2023, the Rijksmuseum Amsterdam displayed 28 Vermeer paintings in the largest exhibition ever by this famous Dutch painter.

 The Rijksmuseum in Amsterdam staged the largest retrospective exhibition of Johannes Vermeer paintings ever for the first half of 2023 — 28 of the known 35 Vermeer paintings are on display.
 The Vermeer exhibition, in cooperation with the Mauritshuis in Den Haag, includes loan works from all over the world and will be on view from 10 February to 4 June 2023 in the Rijksmuseum in Amsterdam.

 Note: all time-slot reservation tickets for the Vermeer exhibition have sold out.
 No further tickets will be available.
 Buy normal Rijksmuseum tickets online but note that these give only access to the regular permanent collection.

 Special Vermeer Exhibition in the Rijksmuseum Amsterdam in 2023